Jeija/schulealsstaat/README.md

 ### DDoS / Spam the webcam server by uploading arbitrary data as images
 * [WebcamServerIP]:[WebcamServerPort]/upload/[filename]
 * Send arbitrary data as POST data
+* The webcam server is no critical infrastructure, so this is a low priority issue

 **Solutions**
 * Disable the picture upload feature during the project